Princeton45/jenkins-multi-pipeline/README.md

 ### 5. Pipeline Jenkins Job (Scripted Pipeline)

-Next, I created a scripted Pipeline job using a `Jenkinsfile`.
+Next, I created a scripted Pipeline job which does the same as the freestyle job using a `Jenkinsfile`.
 This allowed me to define the entire pipeline as code.
 The pipeline checked out the code, built the JAR with Maven, built a Docker image, and finally pushed the image to my private Docker Hub repository.